SacHacksHackathon/Certificate-Generator/README.md

-  "email": "example@example.com", // The email the certificates should be sent from "password": "password123", // Password of the above email "subject": "Certificate Subject", // Subject of email sent to certificate receivers "body": "Certificate Body", // Body of the email sent --> Refer to the Email Personalization Tags section below for more info.
+  "email": "example@example.com", // The email the certificates should be sent from "password": "password123", // Password of the above email "subject": "Certificate Subject", // Subject of email sent to certificate receivers "body": ["Certificate Body\n", "Second line"], // Body of the email sent --> Refer to the Email Personalization Tags section below for more info.
   "log_file_path": "path/to/log/file" // Where should the logs be stored?
 }
 ```